 The whole idea behind a “sound table” is to provide convenient amplified sound from the television or any video device that is playing on it.
 But to integrate as the audio system of a home theater, this “sound table” needs to do more than just cram speakers and electronics into a shell.
 It looks like LG figured that out, because the LAB540W 4.1 Ch 320W SoundPlate does have the capability of taking over for an audio receiver and speakers.
 So, this might be a great soundbar for LG TVs, after all.

 The SoundPlate’s main chassis can hold an up-t0-55” TV, and add very little height overall.
-Connections are minimal: a HDMI input and output, an optical digital audio input, a USB input and one for wired Ethernet.
+Connections are minimal: an HDMI input and output, an optical digital audio input, a USB input, and one for wired Ethernet.
 The optical can be used for audio from an attached device, such as the TV, providing it emits Dolby Digital as otherwise the SoundPlate’s internal decoders for it and DTS (plus high-resolution) are rendered useless.

 All of this worked efficiently, even though the SoundPlate was 30+ feet away from the wireless router supplying the WiFi signal.
 Android users (I not being one) can also connect their phone/tablet to the SoundPlate and play video, audio and pics using the MTP protocol.

 The SoundPlate is set to auto-detect HDMI the first time it’s turned on, as a way to speed up the initial setup.
 But I was more impressed by how it could be set to come on whenever it detected an audio input.
 That, to me, was convenient.